PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 fixed point, shared-buffer cloning, terminal-output behavior, marker contract, and both ordered boundaries.
 Validate sequentially, commit and push, and do not create a pull request.

+## Softmax/Transpose transactional correction: completed state

+All 24 strict xfails are green.
+The corrected raw owner is 340 lines and builds one `ModelIRGraphIndex` instead of rebuilding complete producer and consumer maps during each fixed-point round.
+It requires unique producers and strict `pre-previous < pre < Softmax < post` order, rejects produced tensors also declared as public inputs, and preserves the former private fan-out and terminal-output guards.
+Softmax options must describe normalized rank-four last axis (`3` or `-1`); a missing axis retains TFLite last-axis semantics.

+All four required activation tensors now supply complete rank-four shape and effective signature metadata before mutation.
+The new NHWC shape/signature is applied to both Softmax input and output, and the final NCHW metadata is derived from that planned Softmax output.
+This fixes the former H/W swap without depending on a later reconcile pass.
+Per-axis activation quantization remains conservatively ineligible.

+Both permutation changes are immutable plans.
+Each source must be a non-variable, unquantized INT32 TensorIR with an INT32 NumPy buffer.
+Public inputs reject because their runtime value is overridable.
+Shared and public- output constants receive deterministic private clones, while a uniquely owned local constant is updated in place.
+Clone names are reserved in a candidate- local set and become globally reserved only after both permutation plans, metadata, and marker options succeed.
+A dedicated post-permutation failure case proves that the pre-permutation, lineage, tensors, options, and metadata remain unchanged.

+Validation completed as follows:

+- focused corrected owner: `42 passed in 0.55s`;
+- corrected owner plus all focused Softmax/layout and architecture suites:
+  `443 passed in 20.90s`;
+- TensorFlow-import-blocked optional-boundary suite: `11 passed in 10.06s`;
+- targeted Python compilation and whitespace checks: passed;
+- targeted Ruff reports the same seven pre-existing lowerer findings and no new test finding.

+No real-model conversion was added.
+The correction rejects unsafe optimizations while retaining the original graph when evidence is incomplete;
+all known valid synthetic families and the broader Softmax pass set are green.
+Public API, CLI, artifacts, dependencies, corpus profiles, exclusions, operation tiers, and TensorFlow boundaries are unchanged.
+PR #952 remains closed; no pull request was created or reopened.

+At restart, mechanically extract the corrected 340-line `_canonicalize_softmax_transpose_chains` owner to a focused pass module.
+Retain the historical lowerer private name as a one-return wrapper, import the shared terminal marker from its existing owner, and preserve both nested recovery- sequence positions.
+Prove corrected old/new AST identity and direct owner/ wrapper equality for static/dynamic metadata, multiple branches, shared and public-output clones, `axis=-1`, terminal output, pruning, rejection, and atomicity cases.
+Validate sequentially, commit and push, and do not create a pull request.